stephanesol/r_batch_forecasting/README.md

 # Batch Time Series Forecasting using R and Prophet

-TL;DR : Given a set of timeseries as input, this R script groups timeseries based on shared features and generates forecasts using Facebook's Prophet forecasting package.
+TL;DR : Given a set of time series as input, this R script groups timeseries based on shared features and generates forecasts using Facebook's Prophet forecasting package.

 ### Processing Steps